Toccara/Weather_Dashboard/README.md

 Weather Dashboard

-This is a basic Weather Dashboard that provide current day and a 5 day weather forecast that includes the temperature, humidity, and wind speed (wind speed is available for current day).
+This is a basic Weather Dashboard that provides current day and a 5 day weather forecast that includes the temperature, humidity, and wind speed (wind speed is available for current day).

 GitHub Repo Link: https://github.com/Toccara/Weather_Dashboard